SMeatBoy/vfio/README.md

     </kvm>
   </features>
 ```
+## Installing Windows
+Now you are finally ready to start the VM and install Windows.
+If you get stuck in the BIOS/UEFI, type exit and select the Windows CD in the Boot Manager.

+Windows won't recognize the VirtIO disk until install the drivers.
+Load drivers from the CD's viosci/win10/amd64 and vstor/win10/amd64 folder.

 ## *Optional: Evdev Passthrough*
 Evdev passthrough works like a virtual USB/KVM switch.
 Clicking both CTRLs on your keyboard switches your input devices between guest and host.
 The Passthrough POST has a really [nice tutorial](https://passthroughpo.st/using-evdev-passthrough-seamless-vm-input/) explaining the matter much better.